Skip to main content

 CaptainsGround

-OUPV (Six-Pack) and Master credentials for charter operators in Vermont.
+OUPV (Six-Pack) and Master credential paths for charter boats, tour boats, and passenger-for-hire operators in Vermont.

 TL;DR

 Vermont does not issue its own captain's license — the credential is the federal USCG OUPV or Master license.
+Pick OUPV for six-passenger uninspected charter boats and Master for inspected passenger vessels or larger passenger count.
 The nearest USCG Regional Examination Center is Boston, MA.
 Vermont charter is concentrated on Lake Champlain — OUPV Inland is the typical credential.

 The credentials charter captains pursue in Vermont